Content Items

 Creating and Organizing Hierarchies

-Click and drag a content item or a folder to another content item or a folder to make it a child item.
+Click and drag a content item or a folder to other items or folders to make it a child item.
 When dragging an item or a folder, wait for the target parent to have blue lines above and below it before letting go of your mouse.

 You can select multiple items and folders using the checkboxes and drag and drop them together.